The Probabilistic Gamble:

 ZADD and ZREM are $O(\log n)$.
 Descend the skip list, populate the update array, splice, update spans.
 At a million members, roughly 20 pointer comparisons.

 ZRANGE and ZRANGEBYSCORE are $O(\log n + k)$.
 Descend to the start position in $O(\log n)$, then walk the base layer forward for $k$ results.
-The base-layer walk is sequential pointer chasing, cache-friendly.
+The base-layer walk follows next pointers one at a time, which is cache-friendly here because consecutive nodes tend to be accessed together and often share the same cache line.

 ZRANK is $O(\log n)$ thanks to span augmentation.
 Without spans, this would be an $O(n)$ base-layer scan.
 The span values accumulated during descent give the exact rank as a byproduct.